abatisti/megr2157-portfolio/docs/assignments/A04/index.md

 <br><br>
 ## Final notes:

-- The design does not fully represent what it would look like in real life because several assumptions were made during the analysis that do not fully reflect real-world conditions.
+- The design does not fully represent how the motor mount would behave or appear in a real-world application because several simplifying assumptions were made during the analysis.
+These assumptions were necessary to evaluate the design, but they do not account for all of the conditions and constraints that would be present in an actual application.
 - In total, it took me approximately 8 hours to complete this assignment.